Choose Your Engine Will Not Turn Over Help Topic Below

-The engine will not turn over is a common engine performance problem.
-The root cause may range from a loose wire to a more serious mechanical issue.
-Fortunately, most of the problems that may prevent your engine from turning are possible to diagnose at home.
+So, The engine will not turn over is a; common engine performance problem.
+Consequently, The root cause may range from a; loose wire to a more serious mechanical issue.
+As a result, most of the problems that may prevent your engine from turning are possible to diagnose at home.

-When you turn the key or push the start button, and don’t hear the starter engage.
-This is considered a will not turn over condition and the vehicle will fail to start.
-Often this issue is a result of one or more components that assist the engine in powering up.
+When you turn the key or push the start button; and don’t hear the starter engage.
+Consequently, This is considered a will not turn over condition; and the vehicle will fail to start.
+Often this issue is a result of one or more; components that assist the engine in powering up.

-The starter, battery, and alternator are the first components that are utilized in getting your car started.
-If your car, truck, or SUV isn’t starting and doesn’t make a sound; be sure to explain the symptoms your vehicle is exhibiting to your mechanic.
-This helpful bit of information will provide insight on which of these components is responsible for the engine will not turning over.
+The starter, battery, and alternator are the first components; that are utilized in getting your car started.
+So, If your car, truck, or SUV isn’t starting and doesn’t make a sound; be sure to explain the symptoms your vehicle is exhibiting to your mechanic.
+Consequently, This helpful bit of information will provide insight on; which of these components is responsible for the engine will not turning over.

 Provides a quick and powerful jolt of energy to the starter.
-The battery is designed to partially drain a number of amps or volts to do its job, but the alternator is what’s responsible for keeping the battery charged.
+So, The battery is designed to partially drain a number of amps or volts to do its job.
+But, the alternator is what’s responsible for keeping the battery charged.

 Bad Ignition Switch

-If your battery checks out, but the starter is still silent, it might be a faulty ignition switch.
+So, If your battery checks out; but the starter is still silent, it might be a faulty ignition switch.

 Turn the key to the “On” position, not all the way to start, and check the following:

-In most cars, the dash warning lights should turn off at this key position.
-If you’re not sure, turn on the headlights.
-When you try to start the car, the lights should either dim considerably or turn off completely.
+So, In most cars, the dash warning lights should turn off at this key position.
+But, If you’re not sure; turn on the headlights.
+When you try to start the car; the lights should either dim considerably or turn off completely.
 If they do, your ignition switch should be good.
 If not, the switch will need to be replaced.